ellectroid/STM32F746-Disco-QUADSPI-Indirect-CMSIS-Demo/README.md

-# STM32F746-DISCO-DMA-I2C-DMA-UART-TOUCH-PANEL-SAMPLING
+# STM32F746-DISCO-QUADSPI-INDIRECT-CMSIS-DEMO
-Minimal I2C/UART DMA demo for STM32F746-DISCO
+STM32F746-DISCO QuadSPI Minimal Demo

-UART1 ST-Link COM Port
+USART1 ST-Link COM Port

 Clock: 216MHz.
 USART1 is the USART connected to ST-Link that makes virtual COM port on PC.
-I2C3 is connected to FT5336 capacitive touch panel.
-TIM6 and TIM7 provide regular touch panel scanning.

-This project is a proof of concept (that I can).
+QuadSPI is connected to QSPI Nor Flash MT25QL128ABA1EW9 This project is a proof of concept (that I can).

 Might be useful for someone who wants to figure out how the stuff works.